francogalletti/compota-token/README.md

 ### Average Balance & Accumulated Balance Per Time

+By using an **average balance** rather than a single snapshot, Compota fairly accounts for both the amount of tokens a user holds (or stakes) and how long they hold them.
+If only an instantaneous balance was measured, users could briefly inflate their balance right before a snapshot to gain disproportionate rewards.
+Meanwhile, those consistently holding or staking a moderate balance over a longer period would be undercompensated.
+The time-weighted average ensures that each user’s reward is proportional not just to the magnitude of their balance, but also to the duration they keep it, reflecting a more accurate and equitable distribution of yield.

 To compute **average balance**, the contract uses **discrete integration** at every balance-changing event (transfer, stake, unstake, claim).

 1. Accumulate: